ferzeg3420/quizButInGerman/README.md

 ## STEP 5
 Be sure to check out the original quiz game and the other BSD games created in the 70s.
 I don't know who created these games, but a big thank you to the creators (I assume it was CS faculty at UCB in the 70s-80s).

-Here's a link to Mike Sharov's fork: https://github.com/msharov/bsd-games
+Here's a link to Mike Sharov's (whoever he is, thanks) fork: https://github.com/msharov/bsd-games